mdn/content/files/en-us/web/api/popover_api/using/index.md

 When animating popovers with CSS transitions, the following features are required:

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) at-rule
   - : Provides a set of starting values for properties set on the popover that you want to transition from when it is first shown.
 This is needed to avoid unexpected behavior.
-By default, CSS transitions only occur when a property changes from one value to another on a visible element; they are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type.
+By default, CSS transitions only occur when a property changes from one value to another on a visible element; they are not triggered on an element's first style update, or when the `display` type changes from `none` to another type.
 - [`display`](/en-US/docs/Web/CSS/display) property
   - : Add `display` to the transitions list so that the popover will remain as `display: block` (or another visible `display` value) for the duration of the transition, ensuring the other transitions are visible.
 - [`overlay`](/en-US/docs/Web/CSS/overlay) property